asmotor/asmotor/doc/LinkerCommodore.md

 | Binary | -fbin |
 | Commodore .PRG | -fcbm |

+### Commodore PRG (-fcbm)

+This format's entry point is the first object's first section.
+XLink will generate the right SYS instruction and address for you.
+The first section may specify a location.
+If not, the lowest possible BASIC address is used.

 ## Machine definitions
 These machine definitions declares two or three pools, depending on the machine configuration.